ypmits/ARrrrLib/src/IKSystem/README.md

 # IKSystem
 ### Introduction
-This is the documentation for a IKSystem API for SparkAR Studio.
+This is the documentation for a IKSystem API for Spark AR Studio.
 To start using the API you first have to import it from FARlib.<br>
 ![alt text](https://github.com/ypmits/ARrrrLib/blob/develop/images/IK_structure.png?raw=true)
 <br>
 ```javascript